jpmorganchase/modular/docs/concepts/package-types.md

 some important differences:

 - [ejecting](https://create-react-app.dev/docs/available-scripts/#npm-run-eject)
-  is not supported
+  is not supported.
+As an opinionated tool, Modular tries to offer an uniform way of building applications, although feedback on our build configuration is welcome!
 - [template support](../concepts/templates.md) is integrated in the [`modular add`](../commands/add.md) command.
 Modular templates are not guaranteed to be compatible with CRA templates.
-- Source files are loaded with the more performant [`esbuild-loader`](https://github.com/privatenumber/esbuild-loader) in the Webpack configuration, and Babel plugins are not supported.
+- Source files are loaded with the more performant [`esbuild-loader`](https://github.com/privatenumber/esbuild-loader) in the Webpack configuration. for this reason, Babel plugins are not supported.
 - [Local proxies](https://create-react-app.dev/docs/proxying-api-requests-in-development/)
   are supported, but [esbuild mode](../configuration.md) doesn't support the `package.json` `proxy` field.
 The more flexible